 The Graduate School publishes a "Guide to Theses and Dissertations" that provides details of the required submission format.
 Digital submissions of theses and dissertation are required by the Graduate School.
 It is the responsibility of the student to obtain authorization signatures from the advisor and committee members prior to the submission of the final approved draft of the MA thesis or Doctoral dissertation to the Graduate School.
-After the student has defended the thesis, the committee confers about what changes are needed (if any) for the thesis or dissertation to be accepted.
+After the student has defended, the committee confers about what changes are needed (if any) for the thesis or dissertation to be accepted.
 In some cases the committee will leave the final acceptance of the thesis or dissertation to the advisor, while at times they may wish to see the revision (or portions of it).
-Thesis and dissertation candidates must obtain "authorizing signatures" from the advisor and committee prior to submission of the final "approved" version of document to the Graduate School.